 This is fine as far as it goes, but I believe it is an oversimplification of the true atheist position which includes a default belief that X is not true, where X is unparsimonious.
 That is, the atheist rejects claims about God in much the same way that we reject claims about an ice cream factory on Jupiter, as being extraordinary claims that are not supported by evidence.

 The atheist has admitted that he cannot remain neutral on a position once he has been exposed to it.
 But, how is it an oversimplification?
-It is either true, or it is not (is that too an oversimplification?).
+It is either true, or it is not (is that, too, an oversimplification?).
 Since there are many who claim to be "true atheists" yet contradict each other on exactly what atheism is and since he has not defined what true atheism is, it isn't possible to fully delve into his position.
-Nevertheless, basing atheism on a lack of evidence for God's existence has been dealt with in my paper "I don't see any convincing evidence for the existence of God."
+Nevertheless, basing atheism on a lack of evidence for God's existence has been dealt with in my paper, "I don't see any convincing evidence for the existence of God."

 I can truthfully say that I believe God does not exist, but it is more accurate for me to say I have nowhere near sufficient positive reason to believe in God, and that, lacking belief in God, I hold to the default position that God doesn't exist.

 If he believes that God does not exist, then his atheism is a belief system since he is holding a belief that classifies him in a position.
-He said he holds to the default position that God doesn't exist.
-I'm not sure if he means he holds that position because of lack of evidence, or that atheism is the default position.
+He said that he holds to the default position that God doesn't exist.
+I'm not sure if he means he holds that position because of lack of evidence or that atheism is the default position.
 If the former, my paper above dealing with not seeing any convincing evidence is worth reading.
-If the latter, then he is simply assuming something that cannot be proven; namely, that atheism is a default position.
+If the latter, then he is simply assuming something that cannot be proven, namely, that atheism is a default position.
 No one knows what is automatic within the minds of people at birth.
 If atheists assume that non-cognition (non-intellectual contemplation of God) is atheism, then infants, by definition, would be atheists.
 But that would also make cats, rocks, and chairs into atheists.
 Therefore, the latter definition of atheism would be insufficient.